Buffalo and Susquehanna Railroad: Construction and expansion

-Eventually, in 1898, the Goodyear brothers purchased the 45 mi Addison and Pennsylvania Railroad (from NY Senator Thomas C. Platt) running from Galeton, PA to Addison, NY.
+Eventually, in 1898, the Goodyear brothers purchased the 45 mi Addison and Pennsylvania Railroad (from New York Senator Thomas C. Platt) running from Galeton, Pennsylvania, to Addison, New York.
 At this time, the Buffalo and Susquehanna Railroad built the half mile connector track at Gaines Junction to link this new line with their existing line from Galeton to Ansonia, and abandoning the 4.5 mi of parallel track that ran from Gaines to Galeton.

 With the Buffalo and Susquehanna railroad now owning a direct route to Addison, New York (and another eastern connection with the New York, Lake Erie & Western Erie Railroad), the trackage rights agreement for traffic into Corning, New York with the Fall Brook Railroad was allowed to expire on June 1, 1898.

 One wonders if the Fall Brook Railroad ever knew of the Buffalo and Susquehanna's real intentions.
 At this point, a business partner now became a direct competitor, as the B&S now competed directly with traffic into the Corning area, as well as the parallel track in Westfield, Knoxville, and Elkland.
 It did not matter much by then anyway, as the Fall Brook Railroad was leased into the New York Central and Hudson River Railroad in 1899.

-With the hub of activities now greatly centered on Galeton, in 1894–1898 the B&S moved its base of operations from Austin to Galeton and began construction of a large yard, 6 stall engine house, car repair shop, freight and passenger station.
+With the hub of activities now greatly centered on Galeton, in 1894–1898 the B&S moved its base of operations from Austin to Galeton and began construction of a large yard, six-stall engine house, car repair shop, freight and passenger station.
 This included new and modern brick structures.
 Around this time, there was another railroad that connected from Germania to Galeton, the Galeton South Branch and Germania Railroad, which was probably a small logging railroad.
 Also at this time, the lumber mill operations of Galeton were beginning to surpass the huge operations in Austin.